The following interview was done by Pat M....

 Surprisingly, no we really haven't.
 What is interesting though about the subject is it is almost expected to get negative criticism regarding interviews with people who express a political view, yet totally unexpected to receive criticism when a person expresses an entirely hate-filled, nihilistic point of view.
 One can express a desire for anti-social things such as human sacrifice, death, torture, murder, etc.. and be totally accepted by the whole as nothing too extreme.
 Yet, when one expresses a view of being proud of his/her race or their past accomplishments then that is seen as somehow extreme or even more extreme for that matter.
 An example of this would be how Darker Than Black Records of Germany and a handful of other labels would be continually raided and their CDs confiscated because of their political leanings, yet bands in the same genre and locale express their desire for mass human annihilation and that's perfectly OK with the system.
 It's quite a double standard.

-Could you explain the artistic layout of MTA, and who is responsible for the overall look of the website?
+Could you explain the artistic layout of MTA, and who is responsible for

 We're both responsible for the look and feel of the website.
 We design it in a way that we ourselves would like to view it if we had just stumbled across it for the first time.